nmeum/zig-riscv-embedded/README.md

 	$ zig build

-This will create the binary in `zig-cache/bin/main`.
+This will create a freestanding RISC-V ELF binary `zig-cache/bin/main`.

 ## Booting